Coach's Corner: Awards

 Coach's Corner was nominated for a Best Sports Program or Series for the 22nd Gemini Awards in 2007.

 In popular culture

-The album Supporting Caste by the Canadian punk rock band Propagandhi includes the song "Dear Coach's Corner", in which the singer directs questions to MacLean, asking why his niece should be subjected to requests to adhere to a collective will.
+The album Supporting Caste by the Canadian punk rock band Propagandhi includes the song "Dear Coach's Corner", in which the singer directs questions to MacLean, asking for someone to explain the convergence of military rituals and hockey to his niece.
 It also refers to Cherry's ideology as "A strange and bitter fruit, that sad old man beside you keeps feeding to young minds as virtue".

 The show and its hosts have been parodied a number of times, including by This Hour Has 22 Minutes and the Twitter account DonCherryParody.

 A review of the weekly show was printed in the Toronto Sun in a segment named Cherry Pickin'.

 In November 2015, Cherry and MacLean were inducted into Canada's Walk of Fame.
 They unveiled their star on King Street West of Toronto's Entertainment District in July 2016.